-$^{^{33}}$ In order to achieve a high correspondence between the multiplicative structure of managerial effort in our model and the empirical tests, this specification closely follows the seminal analysis of CEO incentives in Table 2 of Edmans et al. (2009).
-The key differences are the additional fixed effects, additional industry controls, and the common ownership measure.
+$^{^{26}}$ In order to achieve a close match between the multiplicative structure of managerial effort in our model and the empirical tests, this specification follows the analysis of CEO incentives in Table 2 of Edmans et al. (2009).
+The key differences are the additional fixed effects, industry controls, and the common ownership measure.